-- 10 Includes 65,334 shares that are exercisable by Mr. Geers upon the exercise of currently exercisable options.
-Mr. Geers was appointed a Named Executive Officer of the Company in December 2004.
-See "Executive Compensation Employment Agreements." - Includes 45,000 shares held in trust for the benefit of Mr. Bridge's wife of which Mr. Bridge is a contingent beneficiary of the trust, 1,600 shares held in trust for the benefit of Mr. Bridge, 21,696 shares, which were acquired in the open market and through participation in the 1996 Employee Stock Purchase Plan and are held of record by Mr. and Mrs. Bridge as joint tenant in common with the right of survivorship, and 77,000 shares that are issuable upon the exercise of currently exercisable options.
+- 8 Includes 22,520 shares owned by Mr. Turner and 5,000 shares that are currently issuable upon exercise of currently exercisable options. - 9 Includes 11,000 shares owned by Mr. VonderBrink and 16,666 shares that are currently issuable upon exercise of currently exercisable options. - Includes 13,680 shares owned by Mr. Brown and 830 shares of which Mr. Brown is custodian under the Uniform Gifts to Minor Act and 27,000 shares that are exercisable by Mr. Brown upon the exercise of currently exercisable options.
+Mr. Brown first became an executive officer of the Company in October 2007.
+See "Executive Compensation Employment Agreements." - Mr. Winzenread first became an executive officer of the Company in October 2007.
+See "Executive Compensation Employment Agreements." - 12 Includes 45,000 shares held in trust for the benefit of Mr. Bridge's wife of which Mr. Bridge is a contingent beneficiary of the trust, 1,600 shares held in trust for the benefit of Mr. Bridge, 21,696 shares, which were acquired in the open market and through participation in the 1996 Employee Stock Purchase Plan and are held of record by Mr. and Mrs. Bridge as joint tenant in common with the right of survivorship, and 67,000 shares that are issuable upon the exercise of currently exercisable options.
 Mr. Bridge may be deemed to be the beneficial owner of all such shares and shares investment power with Mrs. Bridge with respect to 21,696 shares.
-Mr. Bridge was appointed a Named Executive Officer of the Company in January 2001.
-See "Executive Compensation Employment Agreements." - 12 Includes 3,349 shares held of record by Mr. and Mrs. Vick as joint tenant in common with the right of survivorship and 25,500 shares that are issuable upon the exercise of currently exercisable stock options.
+Mr. Bridge first became an executive officer of the Company in January 2001.
+See "Executive Compensation Employment Agreements." - 13 Includes 3,349 shares held of record by Mr. and Mrs. Vick as joint tenant in common with the right of survivorship and 25,500 shares that are issuable upon the exercise of currently exercisable stock options.
 Mr. Vick may be deemed to be the beneficial owner of 3,349 and shares investment power with Mrs. Vick.
-Mr. Vick was appointed a Named Executive Officer of the Company in February 2002.
+Mr. Vick first became an executive officer of the Company in February 2002.
 See "Executive Compensation Employment Agreements."